| The

 FOCUS ARTICLE: How do Hofstede's Dimensions correlate

-with the World's Religions?
+with the World's Religions?by

 Stephen J. Taylor, Senior Partner in The